 ENABLE LATEST TO JOIN ELITE LIST

 Enable was made to work very hard as she sought to defend her Arc crown in 2018 but she managed to hold off Sea Of Class by the length of a short neck.
 By successfully claiming back to back victories, John Gosden’s prized horse joined seven other names who have successfully completed an Arc double.
 Nobody has yet managed to go one better with Enable narrowly missing out when second in 2019.
-She is being lined up for another crack at a historic triple in 2020.
+She lined up another crack at the historic triple in 2020 but could only finish in sixth place.

 Prior to Enable, Treve was the last to attempt a hat-trick but despite a valiant effort, the French-bred filly finished fourth, just over two lengths behind Golden Horn.